-Also, a young healthy woman has an excellent chance of progressing from stimulation to follicle aspiration and from pregnancy to delivery.
-However, an older woman with many causes of infertility may have a much greater rate of cycle cancellation and pregnancy loss before delivery.
-The above differences are not due to the fertility center performing the IVF procedure, but rather to the difference in couples (their age, health and infertility status) accepted into their program; and little can be changed to alter success rate.
+A young healthy woman has an excellent chance of progressing from stimulation to follicle aspiration and from pregnancy to delivery.
+However, an older woman with a more complicated case of infertility may have a much greater rate of cycle cancellation and pregnancy loss before delivery.
+The differences don’t have anything to do with the fertility center performing the IVF procedure, but instead is based on the differences in couples (age, health and infertility status) accepted into their program.
+Not much can be done to alter success rate.

-- Mini IVF requires less of a time commitment than traditional IVF.
+- It requires less of a time commitment.

-Pregnancy success rates tend to be lower with Mini IVF, but some couples still choose this method due to the other benefits listed above.
+Pregnancy success rates tend to be lower with Mini IVF, but some couples feel the benefits outweigh the success rates.